Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 91.  ### Question91
 Which two of the following are appropriate topics for discussion during a Sprint Retrospective? (choose the best two answers)

-- [ ] Documenting acceptance criteria for items in the next Sprint.
+- [ ] Documenting Acceptance Criteria for items in the next Sprint.
 - [ ] The order of items in the Product Backlog.
 - [x] Identifying high priority process improvements for the next Sprint.
 - [x] How the team collaborates.